$F$-rationality of two-dimensional graded rings with a rational singularity: Preliminaries

 since $p_a(F_i)\ge 0$ by \cite[Proposition 7.2.8]{I}.
 Since $p_a(Z)=0$ by \cite[ Proposition 7.3.1]{I}, we have $p_a(F_i)= 0$ and $Z_{i-1} F_i =1$ for all $i$.
 Hence we have

 by \cite[Proposition 7.3.5]{I}. \end{proof}

-\begin{rem} Note that the dual graph of the minimal good resolution of a two-dimensional rational singularity does not have a $(-1)$-curve since the minimal resolution of a two-dimensional rational singularity is the minimal good resolution.
-Indeed, we have $p_a(F_i)= 0$ and $Z_{i-1} F_i =1$ in the above proof, which implies that all irreducible components of the exceptional set have to be smooth rational curves, pairwise intersecting transversally in at most one point (see \cite[Proposition 7.2.8. (ii)]{I}). \end{rem}
+\begin{rem} \begin{enumerate} \item Note that the dual graph of the minimal good resolution of a two-dimensional rational singularity contains no $(-1)$-curves since the minimal resolution of a two-dimensional rational singularity is the minimal good resolution.
+Indeed, we have $p_a(F_i)= 0$ and $Z_{i-1} F_i =1$ in the above proof, which implies that all irreducible components of the exceptional set have to be smooth rational curves, pairwise intersecting transversally in at most one point (see \cite[Proposition 7.2.8.(ii)]{I}).